-Mix of a batch of this low carb chocolate milk powder and you'll love how easy it is to get a refreshing chocolaty drink!
+Mix up a batch of this low carb chocolate milk powder and you'll love how easy it is to get a refreshing chocolaty drink!
 Sugar free and keto recipe.

 I've never been able to give up my sweet tooth in all my years of low carbing.
 When I was pregnant I craved chocolate milk – well at least I *think* I it was a pregnancy craving, but it may just have been a reaction to stopping low carbing, and that was the first thing that I wanted a LOT of.
 Yes, even before bread, pasta, and candy!